-I finally took my bookkeeping paperless, and scan paper invoices with the Microsoft Lens app on my phone.
-The app works great but doesn’t do OCR, meaning the text of the scans is not searchable.
+I finally took my bookkeeping paperless, and scan paper invoices with the Microsoft Lens mobile app.
+This works, but Lens doesn’t OCR the photo, meaning the text of the scans is not searchable.
 It would be nice to find the scanned PDF when searching for a word contained in the text.

-Scanned PDFs can be made searchable by adding a layer of text over the background image.
-The text layer positions the characters over the image so it looks like you can select the words in the image by highlighting them.
-To extract the text from an image we need an OCR program.
-The OCR program will try to guess the characters found in the image.
-Tesseract is such a free and open-source software that can detect text in an image.
+Scanned PDFs can be made searchable by adding a layer of text over the actual image.
+The text layer positions the characters over the image, so it looks like you can select the words in the scan by highlighting them.
+To extract the text from an image we need OCR software.
+The OCR program will guess the characters found in the image.
+Tesseract is free and open-source software that can detect text in an image.

 Tesseract can not read PDFs, nor does it clean the images before attempting to extract the text.
-Scanned PDFs are often skewed with black bands on the sides which can make it harder for Tesseract to do interpret the text. pdfsandwich is a command-line tool that combines unpaper, to straighten and clean the PDFs, and Tesseract in a single package.
+Scanned PDFs are often skewed with black bands on the sides, which can make it harder for Tesseract to interpret the text. pdfsandwich is command-line software that combines unpaper (to straighten and clean the PDFs), ImageMagick (for image manipulation), and Tesseract in a single package.
 The end result is a “sandwiched PDF” with the scanned image as the bottom layer and the OCRed text on the top.
 All without touching Adobe Acrobat!

-This can now easily run as a cronjob to periodically OCR all scanned invoices.
+This can now easily be run as a cronjob to periodically OCR all scanned PDF invoices.